sarahprando/cats/README.md

 ## ✨ Features

 - 🐱 User profiles and authentication
-- 📸 Photo sharing for cats and owners
+- 📸 Browse and view cat photos
-- 💬 Likes, comments, and social interactions
+- 🔍 Explore detailed cat information and breeds
 - 🎨 Clean, modern, and responsive UI
 - ⚡ Built with performance and scalability in mind

 ---